Onyx (Cornish band)

 The Onyx or Onyx were a psychedelic rock band formed in Wadebridge, Cornwall, England in 1965.
-Out of the ashes of Rick & The Hayseeds the band came to be known as The Onyx Set, named after an Onyx ring owned by original band member Mike Black-Borow.
+Descended from a band called Rick & The Hayseeds, the group came to be known as The Onyx Set, named after an Onyx ring owned by original band member Mike Black-Borow.
 After various changes in the line-up they shortened their name to The Onyx and the classic line-up was formed.
-The band members were: guitarist Alan Hodge, who had previously played with various local bands such as The Buccaneers and The Fabulous Jaguars, vocalist Tony Priest, bassist Dick Bland, keyboard player Steve Cotton and drummer Roger Dell.
+The band members were guitarist Al Hodge, who had previously played with various local bands such as The Buccaneers and The Fabulous Jaguars, vocalist Tony Priest, bassist Dick Bland, keyboard player Steve Cotton and drummer Roger Dell.

-The band evolved from doing cover versions of popular contemporary Beat boom bands in its early days to Psychedelia.
-It was known for its intricate five part harmonies.
+The band evolved from doing cover versions of popular contemporary beat bands in their early days to psychedelia.
+They were known for their intricate five-part harmonies.
 During the late 1960s they were a popular live attraction, focusing most of their gigging activity in Bristol and South Wales, as well as touring throughout the UK and making trips to Germany.
 They also featured on numerous Radio One sessions, resulting in the band being one of the most played bands on BBC Radio at the time.
 They also featured heavily on radio stations in Europe.

 They released a total of seven singles, one of which was released under the pseudonym.
 Salamander.
 Oddly, it had been hoped that a change in the band's name would help distance them from their BBC Radio One work and increase record sales.
 Most of the A sides of the singles were written by Guy Fletcher and Doug Flett with the B sides credited to the members of the band.
 They are also credited as the writers on the single.
 "Climb That Tree", which was recorded by The She Trinity in 1970, in addition to writing "I'm Going Down" for Mike Raynor & Sky.

 Hodge left the band in late 1970 to get married and return to Cornwall, leaving just prior to the release of "Our House".
 The band continued as The Onyx with a new guitarist, Bernie Lee from Paper Blitz Tissue and Orange Bicycle, releasing one final single "The Next Stop Is Mine".